semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 - quickly reset the entered data and search again;
 - be able to change data.

-> 💡 **It is good practice to save the entered / selected value in the filter dropdown if the user didn't save their selection.**
+> 💡 **It is good practice to save the entered/selected value in the filter dropdown if the user didn't save their selection.**
 >
 > For example, a user opened a filter dropdown, entered something into the search input, but got distracted and accidentally closed the dropdown.
 In this case, save the data he entered when re-opening the filter dropdown.
 It's not necessary to keep the scroll position.